Bettina (opera)

 Bettina is a chamber opera with music by Friedrich Schenker to a libretto by Karl Mickel.
 The topic is the writer Bettina von Arnim and her relationship with Karoline von Günderrode.
 The work is described as an "opera for one actress (mezzo-soprano), children's choir, tape and ensemble".
-Written in 1982, it was premiered at the Theater im Palais in Berlin in 1987, and was published by Breitkopf & Härtel.
+Written in 1982, it premiered at the Theater im Palais in Berlin in 1987, and was published by Breitkopf & Härtel.

 History

 Bettina is a chamber opera with music by Friedrich Schenker.
 The libretto by Karl Mickel deals with the relationship between Bettina von Arnim and Karoline von Günderrode, based on Goethe's Briefwechsel mit einem Kinde, an epistolary novel by Arnim, published in Berlin in 1835.
-The work is described as an "opera for one actress (mezzo-soprano), children's choir, tape and ensemble".
+The work is described as an "opera for one actress (mezzo-soprano), children's choir, tape, and ensemble".
 Written in 1982, it was premiered at the Theater im Palais in Berlin on 2 September 1987, with Annette Jahns as the singer, the choir of the Paul-Dessau-Oberschule Zeuthen and a chamber music ensemble, conducted by Gert Bahner.
 It was recorded with the premiere performers.
 The duration is about 80 minutes.

 It was published by Breitkopf & Härtel.